Fibre Reinforced Concrete Track Slab

 What is concrete track slab?

-Concrete track slab is a rigid, reinforced concrete base that supports railway tracks, providing stability, durability, and reduced maintenance compared with traditional ballast systems.
+Concrete track slab is a rigid reinforced concrete base that supports railway tracks, providing improved stability, durability and lower maintenance compared with traditional ballasted track.

 What is a ballastless track slab?

-A ballastless rail track (track slab) is a rigid railway system that uses reinforced concrete as a replacement for traditional ballast.
-It offers greater stability, lower maintenance and longer service life.
+A ballastless track slab is a railway system that replaces traditional ballast with a reinforced concrete slab, providing greater stability, lower maintenance and a longer service life.

 Can fibres replace traditional steel in concrete track slab?